LoSviluppatore/I-Kant/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability send an email whit all the details to the following addresses: dellarosalavoro@gmail.com or emanueleparadiso06@outlook.it
+To report a vulnerability send an email with all the details to the following addresses: dellarosalavoro@gmail.com or emanueleparadiso06@outlook.it